sweepai/.github/profile/README.md

 ## Getting started

-To install, click the green install button.
+To install go to https://github.com/apps/sweep-ai and click the green install button.
 Then add the repository you want, make a quick ticket (e.g. writing tests), prepend the ticket with "Sweep:" and watch the magic happen. 🚀🔮

 Don't have a good repo to try it out?
 Head over to our forks of [Create React App](https://github.com/sweepai/create-react-app/issues) and [MiniChain](https://github.com/sweepai/minichain/issues).
 Make a quick ticket and prefix the title with "Sweep:" (not case-sensitive) and let Sweep handle the rest. 🛠️✅